 We are not restricted from issuing additional shares of our common stock out of our authorized capital.
 In the future, we may issue shares of our common stock to raise cash for future activities, acquisitions or other purposes.
 We may also acquire interests in other companies by using a combination of cash and shares of our common stock or only shares.
-We may also issue securities convertible into, or exchangeable for, or that represent the right to receive, shares of our common stock.
-For example, the 2026 Convertible Notes may become convertible at the option of holders prior to their scheduled terms under certain circumstances.
+We have issued or may issue securities convertible into, or exchangeable for, or that represent the right to receive, shares of our common stock.
+For example, as of December 31, 2022, the 2026 Convertible Notes are convertible at the option of holders.
 Any sales in the public market of the common stock issuable upon such conversion could adversely affect prevailing market prices of our common stock.
-In addition, the existence of the 2026 Convertible Notes may encourage short selling by market participants because the conversion of the 2026 Convertible Notes statisfy short positions, or anticipated conversion of the 2026 Convertible Notes into shares of our common stock could depress the price of our common stock.
+In addition, the existence of the 2026 Convertible Notes may encourage short selling by market participants because the conversion of the 2026 Convertible Notes could be used to satisfy short positions, or anticipated conversion of the 2026 Convertible Notes into shares of our common stock could depress the price of our common stock.
 Any of these events may dilute the ownership interests of our stockholders, reduce our earnings per share or have an adverse effect on the price of shares of our common stock.